anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 {{cPROXY}} introduces the new scheme "coaps+jpy" for the packet header used by the stateless JPY" protocol.
 The request in the template is assumed to be based on unicast, relying on another method to discover the IP address of the registrar first.
-It could equally use COAP site-scoped IP multicast, but in general, the assumeption is that registrar will not necessarily be link-local connected to proxies (this may be different in specific deployments).
+It could equally use COAP site-scoped IP multicast, but in general, the assumption is that registrar will not necessarily be link-local connected to proxies (this may be different in specific deployments).
 Even though the registrar IP address is hence known, the reply still needs to include this address again because in the {{CORE-LF}} link format, and {{RFC3986}}, Section 3.2, the